It’s a phrase I use often and think of every single time I sit down the formulate a new diet for a horse.

+Starch: A horse is limited in his ability to digest starch, especially in large amounts.
 When horses consume too much starch (such as with a high-grain diet, enzymes in the small intestine cannot properly digest it.

+Undigested starch will, therefore, reach the large intestine and the microbes within it.
 These microbes are usually accustomed to dealing with large amounts of starch, which could cause a disruption to the microbial ecosystem.

 This can result in the overproduction of other acids such as lactic acid and/or gas, potentially resulting in colic.

 Alternatively, it could result in the death of some microbes, causing them to release toxins that can be absorbed by the horse, which can result in laminitis.

 Diets high in starch and sugar result in an increase in blood glucose levels, this is followed by an increase in insulin.
 A continual rise and fall and rise of insulin can result in insulin resistance with all the health issues that can be a result of this.
 Further consequence of the high sugar diet can be unwanted excitability and behavior Definitely something owners want to avoid.

 NSC, Fructans If you own a horse with laminitis or a metabolic problem such as insulin resistance or Cushing’s disease, chances are you’ve heard recommendations to minimize his intake of nonstructural carbohydrates (NSC).
 NSC includes starch plus water soluble carbohydrates – simple sugars, plant sugars and fructans.

 The ideal values of these fractions for sensitive horses have not been established, but, according to Lori Warren, PhD, PAS, associate professor in the University of Florida’s Department of Animal Sciences, “Concentrates between 12-13% NSC or lower could be categorized as low-starch and may be suitable for these horses, though they likely don’t need concentrates to begin with.”